Project updates

 A recent review has varied the consent amending parameters for oxygen saturation in the reservoir to improve water quality, especially during summer.

-Temperature stratification during the summer period (November to April) affects dissolved oxygen levels within the reservoir resulting in elevated concentrations of naturally occurring contaminants.
+Temperature stratification during the summer period (November to April) affects dissolved oxygen levels within the reservoir and as a result, in the Maitai River south branch.
+This leads to elevated concentrations of naturally occurring contaminants.

 These conditions can create additional complexity for the water treatment plant if water is needing to be sourced from the depths of the reservoir.